-Painful symptoms appear when the immune system mistakenly attacks the joints of the hand.
+Painful inflammation, swelling, and stiffness in the knuckles and wrists can be signs of rheumatoid arthritis.
 Simple tasks such as opening a jar or turning a key can become difficult.

-Hand Joints Affected By RA
+Hand Joints Most Affected By Rheumatoid Arthritis

 - The metacarpophalangeal (MCP) joints, or large knuckles, where the fingers and thumb meet the hand

 - The proximal interphalangeal (PIP) joints, or middle knuckles

 - The joints of the wrist that connect the wrist’s eight carpal bones with each other and the bones of the forearm (the radius and ulna), including the carpometacarpal joint, midcarpal joint, radiocarpal joint, and intercarpal joints

 The distal interphalangeal (DIP) joints, the joints closest to the tips of the fingers and thumb, are less likely to be affected by rheumatoid arthritis.
 It is more common for DIP joints to be affected by osteoarthritis than by RA.
 When DIP joints are affected by RA, it is typically only after symptoms appear in the MCP or PIP joints.

 Hand joints are synovial joints